-The command collapse is a tool for statistical measurements aggregated over a specified time span.
+In addition to aggregating data into a higher unit level5, e.g. from person level into family level (or municipality level), the command collapse may also be used as a tool for statistical measurements aggregated over a specified time span.
+In practice, this is the same as aggregating data from event/longitudinal level into person level.
 Examples may be calculations of a state duration measured over a given time interval, retrieval of status in a given time interval, retrieval of number of occurrences in given states in a given time interval, or summation of values over a given time interval.